 In December 1996, the Company and the "Contract Planning Service" of the Italian Ministry of the Industrial Activities signed a "Program Agreement" with respect to the "Natuzzi 2000 project".
 In connection with this project, Natuzzi Group prepared a multi-faceted program of industrial investments for the increase of the production capacity of leather and fabric upholstered furniture in the area close to its headquarters in Italy.
 According to this "Program Agreement", Natuzzi should have realized investments for £295.2 million and at the same time the Italian government should have contributed in the form of capital grants for €145.5 million.
 During 2003 Natuzzi revised its growth and production strategy due to the strong competition of products realized by competitors in countries like China and Brazil.
-Therefore, as a consequence of this change in the economic environment in 2003 Natuzzi requested to the Italian Ministry of the Industrial Activities the revision of the original "Program Agreement" as follows: reduction of the investment to be realized from €295.2 million to €69.8 million, and reduction of the related capital grants from €145.5 million to €35.0 million.
+Therefore, as a consequence of this change in the economic environment in 2003 Natuzzi requested to the Italian Ministry of the Industrial Activities the revision of the original "Program Agreement" as follows: reduction of the investment to be realized from €295.2 million to €69.8 million, and reduction of the related capital grants from €145.5 million to €35.6 million.
 During April 2005 the Company received from the Italian Government the final approval of the "Program Agreement" confirming these revisions.
-Natuzzi received under the aforementioned project capital grants in 1997 and 2005 for €27.1 million and €7.9 million, respectively.
-A committee has been appointed by the Ministry of Industrial Activities to prepare the final technical report for the disbursement of the remaining capital grants of approximately £10.8 million.
+Natuzzi received under the aforementioned project capital grants for €24.2 million.
+A committee has been appointed by the Ministry of Industrial Activities to prepare the final technical report for the disbursement of the remaining capital grants of approximately €11.4 million.

 On April 27, 2004, the Technical-Scientific Committee of the Italian Education, University and Research Ministry approved a four-year research project presented by the Company in February 2002 related to improvement and development in leather manufacturing and processing.
-The Committee has approved a maximum capital grant of $\[mathebox{\ensuremath{\mathfrak{C}}}2.4$ million and a 10-year subsidized loan for a maximum amount of $\[mathebox{\ensuremath{\mathfrak{C}}}3.7$ million at a subsidized interest rate of 0.5% to be used in connection with industrial research expenses and prototype developments (as published on August 20, 2004, in the Italian Official Gazette (Gazzetta Ufficiale della Repubblica Italiana) n° 195).
+The Committee has approved a maximum capital grant of $\pounds$ 2.4 million and a 10-year subsidized loan for a maximum amount of $\pounds$ 3.7 million at a subsidized interest rate of 0.5% to be used in connection with industrial research expenses and prototype developments (as published on August 20, 2004, in the Italian Official Gazette (Gazzetta Ufficiale della Repubblica Italiana) n° 195).
 Industrial research and prototype developments planned as part of the project are already underway thanks to the collaborative efforts of specialized in-house personnel and university researchers from the University of Lecce and the Polytechnic University of Bari.
+In February 2007, the Company provided the above mentioned Committee with the complete list of the expenses to be acknowledged under such project that have been incurred between August 19, 2002 through December 31, 2003, amounting to £1.0 million.
+Recently, the Company sent the list of all the costs incurred in 2004 and 2005, amounting to £1.1 million and £1.7 million respectively, to be acknowledged under the same project.
+Currently, the Company is working on detailing all the expenses incurred in 2006.

 In 2006, Natuzzi entered into an agreement with the Italian Ministry for the incentive program denominated "Integrated Package of Benefits -- Innovation of the working national program 'Developing Local Entrepreneurs'" for the creation of a centralized information system in Santeramo in Colle that will be utilized by all Natuzzi points-of-sale around the world.
-This agreement acknowledges costs of ε 7.2 million and ε 1.9 million for the development and industrialization program, respectively.
+This agreement acknowledges costs of $\mathfrak{C}7.2$ million and $\mathfrak{C}1.9$ million for the development and industrialization program, respectively.